ast-fortiss-tum/perturbation-drive/README.md

 Read the README in the `perturbationdrive/simulator/` directory for more documentation on simulator integration.
 Also, have a look at the example integrations in `examples/self_driving_sandbox_donkey/` and `examples/udacity/`.

+### Installing simulators
+Both the source and compiled binaries are available at: https://drive.google.com/drive/folders/1_8v3NfX3j_holplmxNRuszirhGfUzVv4?usp=sharing

+Currently we probide pre-compiled binaries for Mac (ARM/M silicon) and Linux(x86).
+To buld the simulator for other platforms, please use Unity 2019.3.0f1 for Udacity and Unity 2022.3.10f1 for Donkeycar.

+Once the binaries are downloaded or bult, they have to be saved in their respective adapter folders.

 ### Minimal SDSandbox Example

 Refer to the [Interface with PerturbationDrive](https://github.com/HannesLeonhard/PerturbationDrive/tree/main/examples/self_driving_sandbox_donkey#interface-with-perturbationdrive) section within the `examples/self_driving_sandbox_donkey` directory for a minimal example of running this framework with the Self Driving Sandbox Donkey Simulator.